inossidabile/styx/README.md

 ### What if form was invalid?

 First of all, *success_callback* and server-side block won't be called. *response* won't be return to JS.
 Validation errors for @entity will be returned instead.
-All invalid form fields will be wraped with
+All invalid form fields will be wrapped with

     <div class="field_with_errors">